 "The decision to vacate our lease has not been easy but it’s the right thing to do for our visitors, the building and the city.
 Since the Science Museum Group took on the Science and Industry Museum in 2012, we have been working hard on an extensive and intensive programme of urgent repair and conservation work to the buildings the museum inhabits so we can continue to inspire visitors with ideas that change the world.

-"We have just completed a £5 million new Special Exhibitions Gallery, which over 20,000 visitors have already enjoyed, and we are investing £11.3 million in our iconic Power Hall, due to reopen in 2023.
+"We have completed a £5 million new Special Exhibitions Gallery, which thousands of visitors have already enjoyed, and we are investing £11.3 million in restoring our iconic Power Hall.
 We are also undertaking repairs valued at over £3 million to the 1830 Station and 1830 Warehouse.

 "As a charity we have invested significant resource to maintain and repair the Air and Space Hall since we have taken on its stewardship; however, historic buildings do have a complexity of issues that date back many decades.
 The repair and investment work required to bring this beautiful building back to life is substantial, the space presents real challenges in the sustainable display of historic objects and ultimately, it is the responsible thing to now pass the building back to Manchester City Council, ready for its next chapter.
 We take seriously our responsibility to look after our globally significant buildings, which include the world’s oldest surviving passenger station and railway warehouse, and we have to prioritise these buildings that we own.